mozilla/application-services/docs/building.md

   - zlib
     - Using apt: `apt install zlib1g-dev`
     - Already installed on macOS by XCode.
+  - uniffi-bindgen
+    - `cargo install uniffi_bindgen`.
+Note that this is being updated regularly and cargo isn't very clever - if you see complaints about the wrong version being installed, you probably need to `cargo uninstall uniffi_bindgen` and re-execute the installation command.

 Note that we have a guide if you happen to use [WSL](howtos/wsl-build-guide.md).